Convert Word Document to PDF in Blazor

 @inject HttpClient client

-Step 4: Add the following code to create a new button.
+Include the following code to create a new button that triggers the Word to PDF conversion:

-<h2>Syncfusion DocIO library</h2>
+<h2>Syncfusion DocIO Library</h2>

-<p>Syncfusion Blazor DocIO library used to create, read, edit, and convert DocIO files in your applications without Microsoft Office dependencies.</p>
+<p>The Syncfusion Blazor DocIO library used to create, read, edit, and convert DocIO files in applications without Microsoft Office dependencies.</p>

 <button class="btn btn-primary" @onclick="@WordToPDF">Convert Word to PDF</button>